mpx200/ng-dygraphs/README.md

 # ng-dygraphs
-Angular 2+ library for support of dygraphs(http://dygraphs.com) charts.
+Angular 2+ and 4+ library for support of dygraphs(http://dygraphs.com) charts.

 ## Supported features of dygraphs
 Then only thing you will need to pass are `data` and `options` (for detailed information look at http://dygraphs.com/options.html).